JHU-CLSP/turking-bench/README.md

 The output of these models will be strings (sequence of Python actions) that will be executed on the browser.

-## Evaluating the preditions of a model
+## Evaluating the predictions of a model
 TODO

 # Citation